CaptainTeemo/FastVolume/README.md

 It's too difficult to hear ringer at street.
 But keeping loud volume all the time is also not possible.

-Application provides fast way (on non-jailbroken device) to switch between quiet and loud ringer volumes (hard-coded, 5 and 10 bars).
+Application provides fast way (on non-jailbroken device) to switch between quiet and loud ringer volumes (adjusted in application's preferences, 5 and 10 bars by default).
 Uses iOS Private API.

 Volume automatically adjusted (if necessary) to nearest value on every launch and resume from background.